YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I start by deciding whether the operation itself is wise.
 Privacy does not matter if the patient is too young, the donor area is weak, the hair loss is unstable, or the expected coverage is unrealistic.
 A private mistake is still a mistake.

 Then I look at the visible recovery.
-I want to know the patient’s work schedule, whether they can work remotely, whether they can take time away, how short they usually wear the hair, whether hats are acceptable in their daily life, and whether a partial shave is technically suitable.
+I review the patient’s work schedule, whether they can work remotely, whether they can take time away, how short they normally wear the hair, whether hats are acceptable in their daily life, and whether a partial shave is technically suitable.

-Before booking, the patient should also understand what should be clear medically and practically.
+Before committing, the patient should also understand what should be clear medically and practically.
 Privacy should never replace proper planning, because a quiet recovery cannot fix a weak surgical decision.

 Then decide whether you are willing to take enough recovery time.
 If you can only take two or three days away from a public-facing job, the timing may not be right.
 If you can arrange 10 to 14 quiet days and manage the next weeks calmly, the situation is much more realistic.